 Fitness studios and popular trainers invest in developing personal trainer apps, and the market for these apps is constantly growing.
 Nike, Adidas, and Kayla Itsines already have training apps that help users stay fit and healthy.
 Moreover, according to Grand View Research, the market for fitness apps will increase from $2.4 billion in 2018 to $10.9 billion in 2026.

-There are a lot of applications for 7-minute training, but only Johnson & Johnson’s was created by the inventor of this type of training – Chris Jordan, C.S.C.S.
-(Certified Strength and Conditioning Specialist) and the director of exercise physiology at Johnson & Johnson’s Human Performance Institute.
+Today, we’ll consider one of the leaders in this market – the Johnson & Johnson Official 7 Minute Workout® App.
+There are a lot of applications for 7-minute trainings, but only Johnson & Johnson’s was created by the inventor of this type of training: Chris Jordan, a Certified Strength and Conditioning Specialist and the Director of Exercise Physiology at Johnson & Johnson’s Human Performance Institute.

 What is a 7-minute workout and how does the official app work?

-A 7-minute workout includes five main components:
+A fitness trainer app includes five main components:

 3. Exercise order.
 Programs are organized in a specific order to spread the load across different muscle groups.